 First aid providers (including St. John Ambulance) will be paid on receipt of an invoice.
 Payment of accredited officials (eg. NSW Athletics, NSW Swimming, approved UOW students etc) will occur only when each individual official has completed a Statement of Supplier form (These forms should be given to the Executive Officer after the carnival).

 Outside providers of sporting services will be required to send an invoice for payment.

 TEACHER RELEASE CLAIMS TO CEO AND NSW COMBINED CATHOLIC COLLEGES

-Claim forms for payment of teacher release at diocesan level must be sent into the finance section at CEO.
+Claim forms for payment of teacher release at diocesan level must be sent into the finance section at CEDoW.
 Claims should only be made where teachers are conveners of a sporting carnival/trial or are acting as a team manager of a diocesan team or as an official at a CCC event.
 Selection coordinators in the specific events of touch, rugby league and football will also be covered.

-Claims for release at CCC level must also be sent into the finance section at CEO.
+Claims for release at CCC level must also be sent into the finance section at CEDoW.
 Once again only conveners and team managers of CCC events or teams should claim for release.
 Schools are requested to have teacher claims for the sporting event processed within the next pay period as claims to NSW Catholic sporting bodies must be reconciled prior to the end of each term.

 CHILD PROTECTION REQUIREMENTS / CONSIDERATIONS